keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-2.md

 The variable `loadingUsers` now contains `Future[List[User]]`.
 As each `Future[User]` resolves, they are collected into a `List`.
 Because each `loadUser()` function executes independently, this has a profound implication in the context of a `Future`: they are executed concurrently!

 Should any `User` fail to load, the undesired case will propagate and the rest of the `sequence()` operation will halt.
-All other users are discarded.
+All other `User`s are discarded.

 The pattern offered by `Applicative` is an all-or-nothing result in its output.
 If all inputs are in the desired case, then the output will be in the desired case as well.
 But if any are in an undesired case, then the undesired case propagates and computation halts.